“So I decided to fashion a special kind of collage.”

 “But memoir is neither testament nor fable nor analytic transcription.”

 So, then, what is memoir?
 A memoir should “lift from the raw material of life a tale that will shape experience, transform event, deliver wisdom.”
 In other words, the writer’s story needs to illustrate a point.
-Rather than simply telling … Continue reading
+Rather than simply telling us what happened, the writer should tell us why what … Read More

 “Putting together a novel is essentially putting together the lives of stranger I’m coming to know.”